mrcdctr/mrcdctr-portfolio-website/README.md

 # mrcdctr-portfolio

 Welcome to my personal portfolio website!
-This website showcases my journey as a full-stack web developer, highlights my skills, and provides a platform to share my projects and contact information.
+This website showcases my journey as a web developer, highlights my skills, and provides a platform to share my projects and contact information.

 ## Table of Contents
 - [About Me](#about-me)